2014 Wichita King Air crash: Investigation

 Inspection of the aircraft systems, engines and propellers found no irregularities that could have prevented normal operation.
-In depth scrutiny of the propellers combined with a sound spectrum analysis led investigators to conclude the left engine was probably generating low to moderate power and the right engine was at a moderate to high power setting at the time of impact.
+In-depth scrutiny of the propellers, combined with a sound spectrum analysis, led investigators to conclude that the left engine was probably generating low to moderate power and the right engine was at a moderate to high power setting, at the time of impact.
 Other evidence, including video taken by cameras around the airport, suggested that considerable left rudder input was applied by the pilot shortly before the crash.
 Correct reaction to a reduction in power from the left engine would have been right rudder input.